Bike Carriers & Bike Racks

-Tow balls are less expensive to fit than you might think - check out www.indespension.co.uk or phone them on 01274 478500 for your nearest dealer.
-Most franchised car dealers are ridiculously expensive - but try and negotiate a 'free' tow ball as part of the deal.
+Tow balls are less expensive to fit than you might think.
+Most franchised car dealers are ridiculously expensive - but try and negotiate a 'free' tow ball as part of a deal.

-The majority of wheel support racks are very quick to fit, and easy to load - although you may need to e.g. turn handlebars through 90 degrees.
-It makes sense to supplement any locks supplied with the carrier by threading a cable lock around all the bikes/cycles, and the carrier, passing this through the vehicle towing loop for additional security.
+The majority of wheel support racks are very quick to fit, and easy to load.
+It makes sense to supplement any locks supplied with the carrier by threading a cable lock around all the bikes, and the carrier, passing this through the vehicle towing loop for additional security.

 The cheaper 'strap on' carriers are relatively cheap, carrying up to 3 bikes/cycles.
 They are held on with straps and can be considered to be safe if used properly.
-They offer no protection whatsoever against theft, although as with all rear mounted carriers it's easy, and sensible for safety as well as security, to pass a cable lock around all of the bikes, the carrier, and the vehicle's rear towing loop.
-All the cycle carriers we sell can be left on when the boot is opened, although the bikes/cycles must be taken off first to avoid damaging the tailgate hinges, damaging your back, and the risks of the heavy tailgate crashing shut.
+All the cycle carriers we sell can be left on when the boot is opened on most vehicles, although the bikes must be taken off first to avoid damaging the tailgate hinges, damaging your back, and the risks of the heavy tailgate crashing shut.
 (We recommend that you avoid any strap on carriers which have straps fitted below the bumper, as you'll need to take the whole lot off to open the tailgate - this is a dead waste of time and always exasperating!)

 Most 'Y frame' and ladies' bikes/cycles will require an artificial cross bar, as the bikes should be held on their point of balance.
 Unbalanced bikes/cycles will be trying to twist the carrier, which is definitely not safe.

-The Thule ClipOn and ClipOn High carriers use steel straps instead of fabric straps and are therefore intrinsically much safer.
-The ClipOn is a 3 bike/cycle hang on rack (requiring the use of an extra number plate board); the ClipOn High takes 2 bikes/cycles and is a wheel support rack which in most cases stands above the number plate and light cluster.
+The Thule OutWay Hanging and OutWay Platform carriers use steel straps instead of fabric straps and are therefore intrinsically much safer.
+The OutWay Hanging comes in a 2, or 3 bike version hang on rack (requiring the use of an extra number plate board); the OutWay Platform takes 2 bikes and is a wheel support rack which in most cases stands above the number plate and light cluster.

-Atera and Thule make 'clamp on' wheel support cycle racks which will take up to 4 bikes.
-Each bike/cycle stands on its own wheel tray and there are car specific adapters, ensuring a certain and secure fit, with the bikes locked to the carrier and the carrier locked to the vehicle.
-The tailgate can be lifted with the carrier in place, and each carrier is designed to hold the bikes/cycles above the light cluster and number plate.
+Thule make a 'clamp on' wheel support cycle rack for the VW T6 which will take up to 4 bikes - each bike stands on its own wheel tray, the bikes are locked to the carrier and the carrier is locked to the vehicle.
+The tailgate can be lifted with the carrier in place, and in most cases the platform carriers hold the bikes/cycles above the light cluster and number plate.

 All rear door mounting cycle carriers are car specific.
 There are application lists on the Bike/Cycle Carriers product pages which tell you whether a product has been specifically approved for your car, how many bikes it will take, whether a lighting board is required, etc..
-If you have particular questions about car racks / bike carriers, send them to us online or call us on 015396 21884 between 9am and 6pm Monday to Saturday.
-(We are always closed on Bank Holidays.)
+If you have particular questions about car racks / bike carriers, please contact us.

 B & W bike.case